-This and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic, which is ongoing at the time of this writing.
-The pandemic has created a need for social distancing and other precautions to protect against the spread of the disease.
-In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" Executive Orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB has taken steps to reduce contact between individuals, including reducing the number of employees in the office through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service.
-The need for social distancing and other precautions is anticipated to continue into the summer and potentially through the remainder of 2021.
+This and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic.
+The pandemic created a need for social distancing and other precautions to protect against the spread of the disease.
+In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" Executive Orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB took steps to reduce contact between individuals, including reducing the number of employees in the office through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service.
 HASCB implemented the following emergency operations change for this activity: